franBec/pollitoDev/content/en/blog/2023-12-28-contract-driven-dev.md

 ## Contract-Driven Development in a nutshell, by ChatGPT

-Here is the part when I explain what is Contract-Driven Development, and cite trustable sources.
-But it's end of 2023, and the company I work at is paying for my ChatGPT 4 subscription.
-So, work smart, no harder.
+Here is the part where I should explain what is Contract-Driven Development, but ChatGPT can do it better.

 > explain Contract-Driven Development in a nutshell